tirani427/cse15l-lab-report/lab_report1.md

 and finally,
 4. Trying some commands on the terminal.

-## Getting your ssh login on ieng6.
+## Step One: Getting Your ssh Login on ieng6.
 ---
 Getting your ssh login is actually pretty simple.
 The first thing you should do is go to this url: [https://sdacs.ucsd.edu/~icc/index.php](https://sdacs.ucsd.edu/~icc/index.php)